Xakkusu/bioshock-quiz/README.md

 #### Leaderboard - Pop-Up
 ![Leaderboard field](docs/features/leaderboard-feature.png)
 - If the user selects the "Leaderboard" button an leaderboard-section will appear.
-- The user will see either an empty leaderboard or if the played before the will see their name and if the back then dedcided to save the score the score will also be shown.
+- The user will see either an empty leaderboard or if they played before they will see their name and if the user then decided to save the score the score will also be shown.
 - The user can select the "return"-button anytime they like to return to the landing page.
 The user could also click on the greyed out part outside of the section to go back to the landing page.

 #### Need more knowledge Button
 ![Button to an external website](docs/features/knowledge-feature.png)
-- Of the user selects the "Need more knowldge button" they will be transfered to the [Bioshock Wiki](https://bioshock.fandom.com/wiki/BioShock_Wiki) in an external tab.
+- If the user selects the "Need more knowledge button" they will be transferred to the [Bioshock Wiki](https://bioshock.fandom.com/wiki/BioShock_Wiki) in an external tab.
 - Here they can look up whatever they think they lack knowledge in.

 ### Quiz Page
 ![Quiz main content](docs/features/quiz-feature.png)
 - The quiz page has a nearly identical design to the index page, so the user should already be familiar with how it works.
 - The section is made up out of the Logo and 4 buttons that are selectable by the user.
-When chosing a button a pop-up with the according quiz will appear.
+When choosing a button a pop-up with the according quiz will appear.
 - The whole section is responsive and will adapt according to screen size.
 On smaller smartphones and smaller tabletes the buttons will be stacked on top of each other.
-When using a larger smartphone horizontally or a larger desktob screen the buttons will appear next to one another in two rows.
+When using a larger smartphone horizontally or a larger desktop screen the buttons will appear next to one another in two rows.

 #### Game Section Pop-Up
 ![Quiz main content](docs/features/quiz-pop-up-feature.png)
-- This section consists out of the quiz itself and only pops up when a game type has been selected.
+- This section consists of the quiz itself and only pops up when a game type has been selected.
-- It is made up out of the question, a countdown-bar, a timer, answer-buttons and if certain conditions are fullfilled a score and a next-button.
+- It is made up out of the question, a countdown-bar, a timer, answer-buttons and if certain conditions are fulfilled a score and a next-button.

 ![Quiz main content mobile](docs/features/quiz-pop-up-mobile-feature.png)
 - The whole section is responsive and will adapt according to screen size.
 On smaller smartphones and smaller tabletes the answer-buttons will be stacked on top of each other.

 #### Timer, Timebar, Questions Left, Score
 ![Gama Data Section with no score](docs/features/quiz-game-data-no-score-feature.png)
 - A Timer that counts down from 20 seconds is shown within a countdown bar which also runs down.
-This indicates to the user in a simple visual way how much time they have left to anser a certain question.
+This indicates to the user in a simple visual way how much time they have left to answer a certain question.
 - A counter how many questions are left to be asked is given as well.
 - When the user has not answered a question correctly only this information is given in this part.